aerele/kartoza/README.md

 ## Installation

-To install the Kartoza module:
+To install the Cohenix Kartoza module:

 ```bash
 # Navigate to your bench directory